 By merging these perspectives, it is evident that sustained practice, reflective feedback, and self-motivation play key roles in the development of English communication skills among English pre-service teachers, although there remain areas that require further attention to fully overcome linguistic obstacles.

-Adaptation of Language Use to Learners' Needs.
+3.2 Adaptation of Language Use to Learners' Needs

 The adaptation of language use to meet learners' needs emerged as a valuable opportunity for EPSTs to enhance their instructional effectiveness.
 In classrooms where students had varying levels of English proficiency, EPSTs creatively employed strategies such as code-switching, translation, and adjusting their language choices based on the context to ensure all students could engage with the lesson.

 One prominent strategy was code-switching, where EPSTs alternated between English and local languages like Cebuano or Tagalog.
 This approach allowed teachers to clarify key terms or instructions, ensuring that students fully understood the lesson.
 As one participant shared, "I try to make it as easy as I can, so if I’m not being observed, I switch to Cebuano for better comprehension" (IDI 2).
 Another noted, "I translate English into Cebuano to ensure the students understand" (FGD 3).
 These intentional language shifts demonstrated how EPSTs proactively responded to students’ language needs.